📓 4.2.3.5 Showing Ticket Detail

 const [mainTicketList, setMainTicketList] = useState([]);

-const [selectedTicket, setSelectedTicket] = useState(null); // new code
+const [selectedTicket, setSelectedTicket] = useState(null); // Add this line

 const handleChangingSelectedTicket = (id) => {